SOULS-TAMU/kkt-hardnet/README.md

 ## Python Versions

 The package keeps Python-version-specific dependency pins through environment markers.
 CPU is the default install, and GPU support is enabled only when the user requests the `cuda12` extra.
+Complete documentation can be found [here](https://kkt-hardnet.readthedocs.io/).

 ## Basic API